isomerpages/moe-marisstellahigh/_our-admission/Secondary Section Admission/Textbooks and Uniform.md

 <p>3 pairs of MSHS Socks (optional)</p>
 </li>
 <li>
-<p>House T-Shirt could be bought later when your son is informed of his House
+<p>House T-Shirt can be bought when your son/ward is informed of his Class
-allocation.</p>
+and House Allocation (more info will be provided before 31 Dec 2025).</p>
 </li>
 </ul>
 </li>